-The organization administering the CP/CPS is the Tunisian National Agency for Digital Certification via its Board of Directors, acting as Policy Approval Authority.
-The Board of Directors is composed of the senior management of the Tunisian National Agency for Digital Certification.
-The procedure used to add or remove members of the Board of Directors is determined and ruled by internal documents.
+The organization administering the CP/CPS is TunTrust.
+Its Board of Directors acts as Policy Approval Authority.
+The Board of Directors is composed of the senior management of TunTrust.

 The TunTrust Board of Directors is the high level management body with final authority and responsibility for: